 It’s crucial you retain legal counsel if you have been charged with a DUI offense.
 The penalties for driving under the influence can have a damaging effect on your life.
 In addition to time behind bars, you may be required to pay expensive fines, have your driver’s license suspended and have an ignition interlock devise installed on your vehicle.

 Whether you have been charged with your first DUI or vehicular manslaughter, Law Offices of Clifton Black, P.C. if here to help.
 We have nearly a decade of experience successfully defending clients of DUI offenses.
 Our attorneys will use this experience to your advantage and develop a defense plan catered to your case.

 Don’t delay.
 The sooner you contact legal representation, the better your chances of a more favorable outcome in court.
 Call (719) 328-1616 to schedule a time to speak with us more about your case.
-We defend those accused of DUI offenses in areas such as El Paso County, Pueblo County, Fermont County and Teller County.
+We defend those accused of DUI offenses in areas such as El Paso County, Denver County, and Arapahoe County.